strapdata/elassandra/docs/elassandra/source/operations.rst

 ..
 CAUTION::

-   Elassandra requires keyspaces configured with the *NetworkTopologyStrategy* in order to map the elasticsearch *index.number_of_replicas* to the cassandra replication factor minus one.
-You can change your cassandra replication factor as explained `here <https://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsChangeKSStrategy.html>`_.
+   Elassandra requires keyspaces configured with the *NetworkTopologyStrategy* in order to map the Elasticsearch *index.number_of_replicas* to the cassandra replication factor minus one.
+You can change your Cassandra replication factor as explained `here <https://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsChangeKSStrategy.html>`_.

 ..
 TIP::

-   By default, as the standard elasticsearch, index creation only returns a response to the client when all primary shards have been started, or the request times out (default is 30 seconds).
+   By default, as the standard Elasticsearch, index creation only returns a response to the client when all primary shards have been started, or the request times out (default is 30 seconds).
-   To emulate the elasticsearch routing table, shards hosted by dead nodes are primary or not according to the underlying Cassandra replication factor.
+   To emulate the Elasticsearch routing table, shards hosted by dead nodes are primary or not according to the underlying Cassandra replication factor.
-   So, when there are some dead nodes, if the number of dead nodes is lower than the number of replicas in your create index request, index creation succeed immediately with shards_acknowledged=true and index status is yellow, otherwise, index creation timeouts, shards_acknowledged=false and the index status is red, meaning that search requests will be inconsistent.
-Finally, the elasticsearch parameter `wait_for_active_shards <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-wait-for-active-shards>`_ is useless in elassandra, because Cassandra ensure write consistency.
+   So, when there are some dead nodes, if the number of dead nodes is lower than the number of replicas in your create index request, index creation succeeds immediately with shards_acknowledged=true and index status is yellow, otherwise, index creation times out, shards_acknowledged=false and the index status is red, meaning that search requests will be inconsistent.
+Finally, the Elasticsearch parameter `wait_for_active_shards <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-wait-for-active-shards>`_ is useless in Elassandra, because Cassandra ensurea write consistency.

-Deleting an Elasticsearch index does not remove any Cassandra data, it keeps the underlying Cassandra tables but remove Elasticsearch index files.
+Deleting an Elasticsearch index does not remove any Cassandra data, it keeps the underlying Cassandra tables but removes Elasticsearch index files.

 .. code::

    curl -XDELETE 'http://localhost:9200/twitter_index'

-To re-index your existing data, for example after a mapping change to index a new column, run a **nodetool rebuild_index** as follow :
+To re-index your existing data, for example after a mapping change to index a new column, run a **nodetool rebuild_index** as follows :

 .. code::